Valentine’s Day Pancakes

 How to make them your own

-- You can adjust the amount of gel coloring to make pink pancakes too.
-You can create an ombre effect by gradually adding more red coloring to the batter as you cook.
+- Create an ombre effect.
+You can easily adjust the amount of gel coloring to make pink pancakes but why not create an ombre effect by gradually adding more red coloring to the batter as you cook.
 Start with a traditional pancake, then add a small amount of red coloring.
-Pour 1-2 pancakes onto your griddle, then add more coloring to the batter.
-Make 1-2 additional pancakes, then add more coloring to the batter until you have used all of the batter.
+Pour 1 to 2 pancakes onto your griddle, then add more coloring to the batter.
+Make 1 or 2 additional pancakes, then add more coloring to the batter until you have used all of the batter.

-- If you’re looking for healthy swaps, it’s super simple to trade out the all purpose flour in this recipe for a 1:1 gluten-free flour, or whole wheat flour.
+- Healthy swaps: It’s super simple to trade out the all purpose flour in this recipe for a 1:1 gluten-free flour, or whole wheat flour.

 Store remaining pancakes in an airtight container in the refrigerator for up to 2 days.

-Reheat for 15-20 seconds in the microwave to serve warm.
+Reheat for 15 to 20 seconds in the microwave to serve warm.

 More lovely pancakes